 DUI charges can still be detrimental to a CDL-holder even if they were not driving a commercial vehicle at the time.
 If the police arrest you and allege you had a BAC of 0.08 percent or higher while driving a regular vehicle, Maryland can suspend your CDL for one year, even though there was no commercial vehicle involved.
 The state will permanently revoke your CDL if you get another DUI.
 You face the same one-year suspension if you refuse to submit to a breathalyzer test, as well as the permanent loss of your CDL for a second refusal.
 You should also realize that getting probation before judgment (PBJ) for a first offense will not hide your DUI conviction, and you will still lose your CDL for at least one year.

 The average salary of a commercial truck driver in Maryland is just over $52,000.
 This means that you will lose out on this income for at least a year, if not more.
 In addition, trucking companies are often hesitant to hire someone with a past DUI conviction, even if they have their CDL back.
 You could have to switch careers altogether as a result of your DUI.

 CONTACT OUR MARYLAND CRIMINAL DEFENSE LAWYERS FOR HELP TODAY

-The experienced DUI defense lawyers at Alpert Schreyer, LLC, represent both commercial and non-commercial drivers in DUI cases.
+The experienced DUI defense lawyers at Alpert Schreyer, represent both commercial and non-commercial drivers in DUI cases.
 We work to limit the penalties you face, so please contact our office by calling (301) 321-7277 or contact us online right away.
 We offer free consultations with no obligation, and we’re ready to assist you.